rightjs/rightjs-docs/docs/en/docs/dom/form.md

     focus() -> Form self

-Tries to put the focus on the first input element on the form that is visible and not disabled.
+Tries to put the focus on the first visible and not disabled input element of the form.

     $('form').focus();